JazzMaster/MasterMyVMs/README.md

 If your VRAM in the OS is greater than 64MB- most likely above 256MB(in my case 4G), you DID THIS RIGHT.
 You just might want to remove the QXL and switch to the "normal driver".

-Lockups and crashes are not the VFIOd video chip in most circumstances, oddly its the USB input keyboard and mouse.
+AMD RADEON NOTE:
-Again, this is documented in the scripts- switch them post install.
+	some OSes required signature enforcement or refuse to install with supported hardware and require manual intervention- but still turnover VFIO no problems.

 ### Sound

 	Sound is dodgy and may or may not work.
 SORRY.
-	Its more of a QEMU thing. libVirt can fix this on 32bit OSes, Ive yet to get it working on 64.
+	Its more of a QEMU thing. libVirt can fix this on 32bit OSes.

         UEFI issue w TianoCore?
 		audio QEMU build settings? (testing, I have sources)